esaSPICEservice/ess_workshop_altec/README.md

     * NAIF Documentation for the lesson
     * SPICE Kernels for the lesson
     * Two Jupyter Notebooks: the original one and the working one of the workshop.
+* ExoMarsRSP Lesson Directory
+    * Jupyter Notebooks with the proposed lessons
+    * SPICE Kernels for the lesson

 ## Getting SPICE